 When selling a property, you are left with lots of different options.
 From estate agents to cash buyers to auctions, it seems that the possibilities are endless.
 This is without getting into the sub-genres of house sale auctions, such as traditional methods and modern methods.

 But what exactly is the modern method of auction?
 How does it compare to the traditional method of selling?
+What is the modern method of auction process?
 What are the modern method of auction pros and cons?
 In this article, we will be answering all these questions and more.